-As a professional, it would be crazy not to have a profile on LinkedIn with its over 774 million members worldwide.
+As a professional, it would be crazy not to have a LinkedIn profile with over 774 million members worldwide.
 This number is more than just a bunch of people in a community.
 It translates to hundreds of thousands of opportunities to express how amazing you are as an individual.
 It also means the same amount of opportunities to be discovered.

 In this increasingly digital world, many employers are also trying to check the digital footprints of their workers and those who want to join their companies.
-They no longer rely on CVs and resumes in creating the applicants’ profiles.
+They no longer rely on CVs and resumes to create applicants’ profiles.
 Instead, they open LinkedIn and use it to see if they match the skills required for the job. ‘

 Hiring professionals looking for suited people from LinkedIn will be a waste if you do not groom your profile.
-You can only fully utilize this fantastic tool to create a profile that elicits a great impression.
+You may Buy LinkedIn followers to expand your connection.
+You can only fully utilize this fantastic trick to create a profile that elicits a great impression.

 Here are some tips to get you ready to be the modern professional and craft a profile that truly represents you and your capabilities: